-- 1. Wash your hands. - Choose a site for injection.
-Use of injection sites should be rotated so that the same site is not used more than approximately once a month - 3.
-Remove outer needle cap. - Stabilise the skin by spreading it or pinching up a large area.
-Insert the needle as instructed by your doctor. - 5.
-Press the knob.
-Count to 5 slowly before pulling the needle out. - Pull the needle out and apply gentle pressure over the injection site for several seconds.
-Do not rub the area. - Using the outer needle cap, unscrew the needle and dispose of it safely.
-Do not reuse the needle.
-NEEDLES, CARTRIDGES or PENS MUST NOT BE SHARED. - 8.
-Leave the cartridge in the pen.
+1. Wash your hands.

+- 2. Choose a site for injection.
+Use of injection sites should be rotated so that the same site is not used more than once a month. - 3.
+Stabilise the skin by spreading it or pinching up a large area.
+Insert the needle as instructed by your doctor. - 4.
+Push the plunger in as far as it will go. - Pull the needle out and apply gentle pressure over the injection site for several seconds.
+Do not rub the area. - Dispose of needles and syringes carefully.
+Needles and syringes must not be shared.